 It is typically a minor procedure that takes 10-15 minutes to perform.
 One or two small incisions are made in the scrotum.
 The vas deferens is then isolated, permanently divided, and lowered back into to the scrotum through the small incision.

-You will be awake during the procedure but will be very comfortable.
+Medications are typically given to you prior to the procedure or during it to help you relax.
+You will be awake, but should be very comfortable.
 A numbing medication is injected into scrotal area around the vas deferens prior to any incision.
 You make feel slight pressure, but you should not feel an uncomfortable amount of pain.

 A small absorbable stitch is typically then placed to close the skin incision.